system76/docs/content/windows.md

 ## Windows 11

->**Windows 11 Compatibility:** Windows 11 is not supported on all systems.
+> **Windows 11 Compatibility:** Windows 11 is not supported on all systems.
+Open Firmware systems to do support Secure Boot which is a requirement for Windows 11.
 If your computer does not meet [Windows 11 requirements](https://support.microsoft.com/en-us/topic/windows-11-system-requirements-86c11283-ea52-4782-9efd-7674389a7ba3), try Windows 10.
 Windows 10 is still supported by Microsoft until [October of 2025](https://docs.microsoft.com/en-us/lifecycle/products/windows-10-home-and-pro).

 ### Compatibility Table